Meet SelfieCircus and 8 more in Snapchat’s new startup accelerator

 Snapchat is hedging its bets as its social network shrinks.
-Today Snap Inc revealed the first class of its startup accelerator called Yellow that offers $150,000 in funding and creativity-centric business education in exchange for what a source says is a seven to ten percent equity stake — in line with other accelerators like Y Combinator.
-The nine companies will take up a three-month residency in one of Snap’s buildings in Venice, Los Angeles.
+Today Snap Inc. revealed the first class of its startup accelerator called Yellow that offers $150,000 in funding and creativity-centric business education in exchange for what a source says is a seven to 10 percent equity stake — in line with other accelerators like Y Combinator.
+The nine companies will take up a three-month residency in one of Snap’s buildings in Venice, Calif., near Los Angeles.

-The accelerator class ranges from augmented reality and journalism studios to lifystyle brands around weddings and fashion to aesthetic-focused marketplaces like ConBody that pairs you with a muscular ex-convict for workouts.
+The accelerator class ranges from augmented reality and journalism studios to lifestyle brands around weddings and fashion to aesthetic-focused marketplaces like ConBody that pairs you with a muscular ex-convict for workouts.

 Yellow calls itself “A launchpad for creative minds and entrepreneurs who are looking to build the next generation of great media companies.”
 Yellow could become a content provider and potential acquisition feeder for the company.
 ANRK and Space Oddity Films could boost Snapchat’s AR gaming effort, Hashtag Our Stories could fill Snap Map with citizen news broadcasts, Toonstar could bring animation to Discover, and SelfieCircus could power marketing pop-ups like the Snapbots that sold the company’s Spectacles.

-But at the same time, it’s hard not to see Yellow as a potential escape route for Snap’s business if Instagram’s competition does end up stealing all its users.
-Snapchat lost three million last quarter, contributed to a massive share price downslide.
+But at the same time, it’s hard not to see Yellow as a potential escape route for Snap’s business if Instagram’s competition ends up stealing all its users.
+Snapchat lost three million last quarter, contributing to a massive share price downslide.
 Following today’s departure of COO Imran Khan, it’s trading at $9.66, just a few cents above its all-time low.

 If a few of Yellow’s investments blow up and Snap makes capital available for follow-on rounds, the returns could supplement its ad revenue.
 But none of this first batch of startups looks poised to be gamechangers the way Snap’s acquisitions of Bitmoji and Looksery’s early AR filters were.